bugimetal/facedetection/BLOG.md

-Write a short, yet technical blog post outlining how to build an image analysis API using Go and be sure to incorporate the following
-Introduction
-Directory and code structure
-Common "gotchas"
-Conclusion / Final Thoughts

 Face Detection API in golang
 =====

 Face Detection service was developed with the idea to provide simple API to the end user which allows detecting face, and it's parts like eyes and mouth.
 This simple API can be used to build more advanced services like face blurring or face masks, etc.

-Golang was chosen as a language to implement this service.
+Golang has been chosen as a language to implement this service.

 ## Face detection library